 GST is the most recently introduced of all the major taxes in Singapore, only coming into force in 1994.
-The rate has since gone up several times from the initial 3% to the current 7%.
-From 1 January 2023, the rate will be increased to 8%.
-It will be further increased to 9% from 1 January 2024.
+The rate has since gone up several times from the initial 3% to the current 8%.
+From 1 January 2024, the rate will be increased to 9%.
 However, these rates are still relatively quite modest in comparison to rates imposed overseas.

 The general design of GST in Singapore follows the “ideal model” of a consumption tax with a low rate and broad base.
 There are generally very few exemptions from GST, with the most notable ones being those relating to finance in some way.
 Instead of directly granting exemptions to specific goods or services, the Government has chosen to make transfer payments in situations where some form of relief from the impact of GST might be needed.
 Thus, GST is still levied at the standard rate on necessities, though financial support is provided to those who need it to defray these costs.